 Sesame has the potential to promote breast cancer

 There is evidence that sesame seeds and sesame seed oil can promote breast cancer under some circumstances.
 Several studies have found that sesame seed compounds can stimulate the growth of estrogen-dependent (ER+) breast cancer cells.
-One study using a mouse model of premenopausal ER+ breast cancer to evaluate the interaction between tamoxifen and sesame seeds in the diet found that sesame seeds not only failed to inhibit human breast cancer growth, but also tended to negate the cancer inhibitory effect of tamoxifen by promoting cancer cell proliferation and decreasing apoptosis.
-A 2024 study reported that sesame oil effectively maintained serum estradiol (E2) and aromatase levels in ovariectomized rats, thereby improving their bone health.
+A 2024 study reported that sesame oil effectively maintained serum estradiol (E2) and aromatase levels in ovariectomized rats.

-Sesame seeds contain relatively high levels of copper, which could contribute to angiogenesis and metastasis of breast cancer, especialy in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
+Sesame seeds contain approximately of 0.4 mg of copper per ounce, which could contribute to angiogenesis (new blood vessel formation) and metastasis of breast cancer, especialy in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
+Although copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended dietary allowance) of approximately 0.9 mg.

 Additional comments